rudolfgrauberger/sonar-cxx-wiki/Supported-configuration-properties.md

 <tr>
 <td>sonar.cxx.compiler.reportPath</td>
 <td>Ant pattern describing the path to compiler output file, <b>relative to projects root</b>.
 The current default settings can be used for VC++ compiler log file.
+If available compiler macros and includes will be taken also from build log and used during the pre processing of sources.
+See [[Compilers]]

 <br>
 <i>Scope:</i> project
 <br>